 - Cook for another 2 - 3 minutes till chicken colour changes from pink to white, and the water evaporates.

-- At this point whisk the yoghurt and then add it to the chicken.
+- Mix through the yoghurt and turn heat to low-medium.
 Add 1 - 2 cups of water, and cook for 30 minutes - 45 minutes till the chicken is cooked through.
 The timing will differ based on the size of the chicken pieces you are using.